brainvisa/casa-distro/doc/source/concepts.rst

 distro
 ======

-The identifier of the *distro*.
+The identifier of the *distro* (distribution).
 It represents a set of software handled (installed or built) in the :ref:`environment`.
+Software distributions managed by casa-distro are composed of many versioned software components
+(more than 50 at the time of this writing).

-There are a few predefined *distro* in cqsq-distro:
+There are a few predefined *distro* in casa-distro:

 * ``opensource``: brainvisa projects subset which are fully open-source and don't need a personal login/password to access the sources repositories.
 The contain the core libraries and software infrastructure (Aims, Anatomist, Axon, Soma-Workflow, Capsul, and more)
 * ``brainvisa``: all |bv| public distribution